IMTtugraz/PyQMRI/paper.md

 # Summary

-Quantitative MRI (qMRI) aims at identifying the underlying physical tissue quantities that define the contrast in an imaging experiment.
+Quantitative MRI (qMRI) aims at identifying the underlying physical tissue constants that define the contrast in an imaging experiment.
 Under certain simplifications, analytical expressions are available to describe the relation between image intensity and physical parameters of tissue.
-Using several measurements with varying sequence parameters it is possible to solve the associated inverse problem.
+Using several measurements with varying sequence parameters it is possible to solve the associated inverse problem of identifying the tissue constants.

-The increased measurement time of such experiments is typically tackeld by undersampling the data acquisiton.
-However, the reduced amount of data as well as the typical non-linear problem structer require dedicated numerical solution strategies [@Donoho2006; @Lustig2007; @Block2009; @Doneva2010; @Sumpf2012; @Roeloffs2016] which lead to prolonged reconstruction times.
+The increased measurement time due to the repeated imaging experiments of such studies is typically tackeld by undersampling the data acquisiton.
+However, the reduced amount of data as well as the typical non-linear structure of the associated inverse problem require dedicated numerical solution strategies [@Donoho2006; @Lustig2007; @Block2009; @Doneva2010; @Sumpf2012; @Roeloffs2016] which lead to prolonged reconstruction times.
 An effect that gets even worse if 3D volumes are of interest.

 In recent years the upsurge of computationally powerful GPUs has led to a variety of